 4. The drop-down picker above the date allows you to choose whether to download a report for the entire class, a particular class section, or a particular student.
 The default is "Entire class".

 5. Finally, click the orange "Download report" button, which causes your browser to download a CSV file.

 Note: If you just need data for one student (perhaps if you granted an extension), in step 3, change "Entire class" to that student's name, then run the report.
 You'll get a report with one row.

-NEW 4/24/20: The reporting feature now includes a "From" date as well.
+The reporting feature includes a "From" date picker.
 Normal usage just leaves that field blank, which gets activity from the beginning of time (i.e., whenever the user started using the zyBook).
 In some cases though, instructors may want to view activity during a specific window.

 - Quizzes: One such case is when using the auto-generated challenge activities for a "quiz" that occurred during a certain time window.